Quiz: What’s the Worst Part of This Betsy DeVos Exchange?

 Betsy DeVos: Michigan schools need to do better.
 There is no doubt about it.

-(C) DeVos admitting that she hasn’t bothered to visit any failing schools.
+(c) DeVos admitting that she hasn’t bothered to visit any failing schools.

 Lesley Stahl: Have you seen the really bad schools?
 Maybe try to figure out what they’re doing?